eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 ### PullResponse
 These are sent in response to a `PullRequest`.
-They contain filtered values from node `crds`.
+They contain filtered values from the node's `crds`.

 Pull responses are processed by recipients according to the responses' timestamps:
-* responses that don't exist in the nodes `crds` or exist and have newer timestamps are inserted into `crds`, their owners `LegacyContactInfo` timestamps are updated in `crds`
+* responses that don't exist in the node'   s `crds` or exist and have newer timestamps are inserted into `crds`, their owners `LegacyContactInfo` timestamps are updated in `crds`
 * responses with expired timestamps are also inserted, but without updating owner timestamps
 * hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed_inserts` to prevent peers from sending them back